-If you are not eligible for the lottery (see criteria above), you may still take a senior seminar, provided that you have satisfied all of the seminar pre-requisites.
+If you are not eligible for the lottery (see criteria above), you may still be able to take a senior seminar, provided that you have satisfied all of the seminar pre-requisites.
 Beginning the second week of classes, qualified students will be allowed to enroll in any open seminar.
 See the Senior Seminar Registration page for details.

-Joint Majors with Political Science, Philosophy and Statistics
+Joint Majors with Political Science, Philosophy and Statistics these seminars remaining after the joint majors have registered may be made available for general registration.

 In the case of the seminars required of joint majors, the students in these majors (joint majors with political science, philosophy and statistics) have priority registration, and will be contacted directly by Laura Yan.
 Students in the said joint majors will not be allowed to register for GU4911 sec 0.
-Spaces in these seminars remaining after the joint majors have registered may be made available for general registration.
+Spaces in